-These education sessions do not follow a set schedule, as we like to work with the presenter’s schedule and to tap into the excellent webinars being offered by others.
+Most webinars do not follow a set schedule, as we like to work with the presenter’s schedule and to tap into the excellent webinars being offered by others.
 All webinars that we send out will be shown here at Hospice, giving you a chance to be with Hospice staff and other local healthcare providers and have discussions to connect the information to the local context.
 Some of the webinars will also be available for you to join on your own and will be archived by the hosting organization – so if you can’t make it to Hospice you may still be able to view the webinar.

 Within Ontario, the interdisciplinary palliative education courses developed by the Southwestern Ontario Palliative Pain and Symptom Management Consultation Service serve as the gold standard for educating healthcare providers in palliative care.
 These courses are offered by palliative care professionals through Hospice Peterborough.

 Hospice Peterborough’s Palliative Pain and Symptom Management Consultation Service (PPSMCS) offers three courses every year.
 To get more information on these courses and when they are offered or to register please contact Louise at Hospice Peterborough.